shaolang/blog/content/posts/xxxx-xx-xx-eip-and-apache-camel.md

 that explains how all messages on all channels should follow the unified data model.

+### Invalid Message Channel

+When a receiver receive a message that it doesn't know how to process, it should reroute that message to an Invalid Message Channel for diagnostics.
+The receiver's context determines the message validity: a message may be valid to one receiver but invalid to another, e.g., the first receiver expects the message to be in CSV format, but the second expects it to be in XML.
+In such cases, it could be a wrongly configured sender putting the wrong message to the wrong channel.
+When a receiver receives a message that should contain certain data but doesn't, the receiver should also route such messages to the Invalid Message Channel, e.g., a message that should have an mailing address field but doesn't.

+Note that when one of the multiple receivers at the end of a channel determines that the message is invalid, we should consider that message to be invalid for all other receivers at the end of the same channel.
+When a message is valid to one receiver but not to the other, these two receivers should be on different channels.

+Be careful not to treat valid messages with semantically incorrect contents as invalid messages.
+For example, a sender may put a [Command Message](#command-message) to instruct the receiver to delete a record that does not exist.
+Such is not a messaging error but an application error, thus the receiver should not route such messages to the Invalid Message Channel but handle it as an invalid request (not invalid message).

 [^1]: [Camel in Action, 2nd Edition][cia2e] actually did recommend
       reading the EIP book shortly into chapter 1, but I ignored that